turikhay/MapModCompanion/README.md

 This plugin was inspired by @kosma's [worldnamepacket](https://github.com/kosma/worldnamepacket), which supported Velocity, Fabric and Spigot at the time of writing.

+If you have any questions, please [join my Discord](https://discord.gg/H9ACHEqBrg).

 ## Support table
 | Mod                                                                                | Version                     | Status      |
 |------------------------------------------------------------------------------------|-----------------------------|-------------|